 4. If someone else is writing your application, avoid

 writers will not guarantee that your application will be original.
+They might not state this upfront, but often they reuse generic paragraphs or even publish their work on their website.
 The

 last thing you want to do is have an application that looks the same as